The Guggenheim of New York: A window into the Soul of Art

 To avoid this type of insanity all together, I would stay away from the museums on the weekend and go as early as you can during the week, while still having an enjoyable experience (I know, I hate getting up at the crack of dawn on vacation too.
 I always want to sleep late because I can’t in normal life.).

 Now keep in mind, the museum is rather expensive at $25 a ticket.
-So if you’re broke like a joke, like me at the moment, then try and go between 5:45-7:45 on Saturday evening.
-It’ll be insanely crowded and there will be a massive line just to get into the museum, but you can pay what you wish and save a ton of money.
+So if you’re broke like a joke, like me at the moment, then try and go between 5:45-7:45 on Saturday evening (one of the great New York museums open late).
+It’ll be insanely crowded and there will be a massive line just to get into the museum, but you can pay what you wish and save a ton of money (think of it as one of the more free New York museums).
 Just remember that the last tickets are issued an hour before closing.

 place is really cool.
 LoL.